 In the amusement park industry, the roller coaster is king.
-But during the hot summer months, these classic attractions get some tough competition from water slides.
-In the past 30 years, the world of water slides has exploded.
-They've transformed from simple poolside slopes to intricate attractions that dominate entire parks.
-According to the World Waterpark Association, there are more than 1,000 water parks in North America, and about 78 million people visited them in the summer of 2006.
+But during the hot summer months, these classic attractions get some tough competition from waterslides.
+In the past 50 years, the world of waterslides has exploded.
+They've transformed from simple poolside slopes to intricate attractions that dominate entire amusement parks.
+According to the World Waterpark Association, there are more than 1,000 water parks in North America.

-A water slide is like a wet roller coaster with no seat and no safety harness, and it uses the same principles a roller coaster does to work.
-In this article, we'll peek behind the scenes to find out what's involved in operating a water slide, from pumping the water to cleaning it after the ride.
+A waterslide is like a wet roller coaster with no seat and no safety harness, and it works using the same principles as a roller coaster.
+In this article, we'll peek behind the scenes to find out what's involved in operating a waterslide, from pumping the water to cleaning it after the ride.
 We'll also see how the pieces of a water slide fit together and find out what keeps you from flying off into the air as you whip around corners.